EGI-Federation/documentation/content/en/users/getting-started/openstack/_index.md

 - [Horizon](https://docs.openstack.org/horizon/latest/), as a web
   dashboard

-The web-dashboard of the individual providers can be accessed using your EGI Check-in credentials directly: select _OpenID Connect_ or _EGI Check-in_ in the **Authenticate using** drop-down menu of the login screen.
+The web-dashboard of the individual providers can be used to manage and use services.
+It can be accessed using EGI Check-in credentials directly: select _OpenID Connect_ or _EGI Check-in_ in the **Authenticate using** drop-down menu of the login screen.